Just like humans, some dogs have a tendency to gain weight and end up bulging at their seams.

 Dogs Recovering from Injury or Illness

-Dogs who are recovering from injuries or illness are rarely able to exercise very much, which can lead to a caloric imbalance.
+Dogs who are recovering from injuries or illnesses are rarely able to exercise very much, which can lead to a caloric imbalance and extra pounds.

 Dogs with Other Health Conditions